charity-base/charity-base-api/README.md

-# charity-base
+# charity-base-api

 [CharityBase.uk](http://charitybase.uk/) is an open source database + API which provides detailed information on the finances, activities and locations of 350,000 charities and subsidiary charities in England & Wales.
-The database brings together information published by the Charity Commission in their <a href="http://data.charitycommission.gov.uk/" target="_blank">data download</a> with additional fields shared on their charity search websites (<a href="http://apps.charitycommission.gov.uk/showcharity/registerofcharities/RegisterHomePage.aspx" target="_blank">original</a> and <a href="http://beta.charitycommission.gov.uk/" target="_blank">Beta</a>).
+The database combines data [published](http://data.charitycommission.gov.uk/) by the Charity Commission with supplementary information from their search websites ([original](http://apps.charitycommission.gov.uk/showcharity/registerofcharities/RegisterHomePage.aspx) and [Beta](http://beta.charitycommission.gov.uk/)), as well as other sources.

 ## API docs
 - [Endpoint](#endpoint)